AFialkowski/SimRepeat/README.md

 ### Step 3: Generate system

-Note that `use.nearPD = FALSE` so that negative eigen-values will be replaced with 0 instead of using the nearest positive-definite matrix (found with @Matrix's `Matrix::nearPD` function with @Higham's algorithm).
+Note that `use.nearPD = FALSE` so that negative eigen-values will be replaced with 0 instead of using the nearest positive-definite matrix (found with Bates and Maechler (2017)'s `Matrix::nearPD` function with Higham (2002)'s algorithm).

 ``` r
 Sys1 <- corrsys(n, M, Time, method, error_type, means, vars,